Medical School Global Health

 - Zambia:University of Zambia (UNZA)/ University Teaching Hospital (UTH) – EM, Internal Med, OB/GYN, Anesthesia, Pediatrics

-Students complete a 3-6 month mentored research project; areas of investigation encompass both public health and biomedical science, including assessment of community needs and plans to meet those needs, socio-cultural determinants of health and health behavior, health care delivery, basic science, clinical investigation, and implementation science.
+This global health research opportunity allows students to complete a 3-6 month research project that encompasses both public health and biomedical science.
+Areas of investigation often include the assessment of community needs and plans to meet those needs, socio-cultural determinants of health and health behavior, health care delivery, basic science, clinical investigation, and implementation science.
+Students receive mentoring from a VUSM faculty.
 For more information refer to Community and Global Health Research.

 Recent medical student global health research: